NajuMendes/git-class/README.md

 # Instructions
 Before starting, create a github account and install git.
+You must do all the steps using *terminal*.
 Paste all commands used in this task to file *yourname.commands*

 1. Clone this repository